-However if you hold discretionary leave or another form of Home Office Leave, you may qualify for SFE funding under the Long Residence Category.
-This depends on the length of time you have lived in the UK and whether the last three years have been lawful.
+However, if you hold discretionary leave or another form of Home Office Leave, you may qualify for SFE funding under the Long Residence Category.
+This depends on the length of time you have lived in the UK and whether the last three years within the UK have been lawful.

 - under 18 years old and have lived in the UK for at least 7 years before the first day of the first academic year of your course; or

 - aged 18 years and above and have either spent at least half your life in the UK or at least 20 years in the UK prior to the first day of the first academic year of your course.